WeAreDev3/FrostByte/README.md

 - Lines 14-20 of the crosshairs (curs & cursor var stuff) can be improved.
 - Some of the crosshair logic can be moved into the mouse input object.
 - Move the onMessage switch handler from the lobby class to the game class.
-- The onMessage switch handler needs to be
+- The onMessage switch handler needs to be moved to the game ob

 ### Game Aesthetics
 - Create sprites